 ALSO READPIL for change in Muslim inhertance law: HC seeks Govt reply Help fast track commercial dispute cases: Law Min to CJI Sitharaman to inaugurate National Conference on 'Economics of Competition Law' today Plea in HC for removal of counsel appointed by AAP government Our position clear, we are for freedom of navigation through S

+Many of these activities were in partnership with the Ministry of Health and Family Welfare.
 "PHFI would like to assure its partners and stakeholders that it will continue to focus its efforts on working towards a healthier India," the statement said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)